SharathHunnasekatte/SharathHunnasekatte/README.md

 - 👀 I’m interested in Coding&Blogs
 - 🌱 I’m currently learning Redux
 - 💞️ I’m looking to collaborate on IT
-- 📫 Reach me colourfulsharath@gmail.com
+- 📫 Reach me on colourfulsharath@gmail.com

 <!---
 SharathHunnasekatte/SharathHunnasekatte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.